 Mistake #3: Trusting Your Employer’s Insurance Company to Accurately Calculate Your Benefits

 While your employer’s insurance company should accurately calculate your benefits, you cannot assume that this will be the case.
-You should calculate your benefits independently, with the help of an experienced Florida workers’ compensation attorney, to ensure that you do not unknowingly accept less than you deserve.
+You should calculate your benefits independently, with the help of an experienced workers’ compensation attorney, to ensure that you do not unknowingly accept less than you deserve.

 Mistake #4: Ignoring Your Symptoms and Trusting Your Doctor’s Determination of Your Maximum Medical Improvement (MMI)